grum-tez/archetype-docs/docs/dapps/introduction.md

 ### Limits

-Many elements of a Dapp are centralized.
+Many elements of a DApp are centralized.

 #### User interface
 The user interface is usually a web page (or a native app) served by a centralized server (owned by an ISP, Github, Gitlab, ...).